Red Lion Cocktail

 The name actually references the red lion logo of Booth's Gin, the brand stipulated in the Café Royal Cocktail Book recipe.
 However, whether Tarling was inspired to name his creation after the red lion on the bottle he had just used, or named the drink due to some brand initiative is unknown.

 As far back as the mid-16th century, the Booth's were wine merchants based in the North East of England.
 The family's distilling interests were established in 1740, when Philip Booth opened a distillery in London.
-His third and youngest son, Sir Felix Booth (1755 - 1850) was as noted for being a philanthropist as he was a gin distiller and he was the main backer of Captain John Ross's second expedition to find the North West passage (1829 - 1833).
-Although Ross failed in his main quest he did locate the Magnetic North Pole and in recognition of his patron's financial support, named parts of Canada after Booth, including Boothia Isthmus; Boothia Peninsula and Gulf of Boothia.
+His third and youngest son, Sir Felix Booth (1755 - 1850) was as noted for being a philanthropist as he was a gin distiller and he was the main backer of Captain John Ross's second expedition to find the Northwest Passage (1829 - 1833).
+Although Ross failed in his main quest he did locate the Magnetic North Pole and in recognition of his patron's financial support, named parts of Canada after Booth, including Boothia Isthmus; Boothia Peninsula, and the Gulf of Boothia.

 When the building was demolished in 1949 to make way for what is now the Festival Hall, the iconic lion was relocated to stand guard at the gates to Waterloo railway station.
 In 1966, the lion (stripped of its red paint) was again moved to its present site at the southern side of London's Westminster Bridge beside the former GLC (Greater London Council) building.
 Another smaller lion from the distillery sits at Gate No.3 of Twickenham Rugby Ground.